MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-kernel-mode-debugging-using-2pf.md

 **There is no PCI PF to remove on this port**: *Error=(0x80004005) Failed PF operation on the debug device.
 The debug device is not configured for KDNET*

-- If you add a new PF and then decide to remove it w/o rebooting it will result in a failure, since the vendor NIC firmware requires a rebooting/resetting the NIC HW before it can recognize the new added PF.
+- If you add a new PF and then decide to remove it w/o rebooting it will result in a failure, since the vendor NIC firmware requires rebooting/resetting the NIC HW before it can recognize the newly added PF.

 ### Common error messages - BCDEdit